supportingami/sami-maths-club/maths-club-pack/content/student/9-dots.md

 # 9 Dots

-Go through all 9 dotes using only four straight lines without taking your pen off the page.
+Go through all 9 dots using only four straight lines without taking your pen off the page.

 ![](../../images/9-dots.png)